SnosMe/awakened-poe-trade/README.md

 ## Tool showcase

-**DISCLAIMER** Not final wanted results are shown, but what you will see using the tool today.
+**DISCLAIMER** Not the final desired results are shown, but what you will see using the tool today.

 | Gem | Rare | Unique | Currency |
 |-----|------|--------|----------|